BhavanKumarGM/PalmLens/README.md

 # Data Distribution :
 The dataset is divided into two classes: male and female.
 The distribution of images among the classes are as follows:
-Male palms: 400 images (200 subjects, with one image from each hand) Female palms: 400 images (200 subjects, with one image from each hand)
+1.Male palms: 400 images (200 subjects, with one image from each hand) 2.Female palms: 400 images (200 subjects, with one image from each hand)

 # Image Capture Details
 Camera: